 During the off-season, you can also find locally raised meats and produce at your food co-op or natural grocery.
 Produce managers love to chat about their sources, and most butchers in natural groceries are happy to give you the background on their meats — another place where switching to locally produced and grass-fed products can make a huge impact.
 Plenty of folks eat grass-fed beef for flavor and nutrition; others choose it because locally raised grass-fed cattle require only a third of the resources required to raise feedlot animals.
 Still others choose it because free-range grazing provides the healthiest and most humane environment for the animals.

 This attitude is important to remember when it comes to buying organics, as well.
 If you decide to switch to organic milk, for instance, you’re supporting better land-use practices and your own better health — a 2005 Danish study found that organic milk had 75 percent more beta-carotene than its conventional counterpart.
 And you can avoid the health risks of pesticides and herbicides by opting for certified organic produce.
-(See “Eat Clean” in the May 2007 archives.)
+(See “Eat Clean”.)

 Finally, increasing our awareness of the social, environmental and health benefits of eating simply and locally can lead directly to a healthier metabolic relationship with your food.
 Time constraints and stress are two of the major factors that keep us harnessed to unhealthy eating patterns.
 When we feel conscious and satisfied enough about our food choices to slow down and eat reflectively, our bodies also become more capable of digesting the nutritional resources in our food.